College of Arts and Sciences

 The grade appeal process must be resolved within one calendar year of the initiation of the appeal.

-• The student shall confer with the instructor (in person or in writing), informing the instructor of questions concerning the grade and seeking to understand fully the grounds and procedures the instructor has used in determining the grade.
+- The student shall confer with the instructor (in person or in writing), informing the instructor of questions concerning the grade and seeking to understand fully the grounds and procedures the instructor has used in determining the grade.
 The aim of such a conference is to reach mutual understanding about the grade, the process by which it was assigned and to correct errors, if any, in the grade.

-• If after consultation with the instructor the student believes that a grade is capricious, the student will confer with the chair of the department in which the course was offered.
+- If, after consultation with the instructor, the student believes that a grade is capricious, the student will confer with the chair of the department in which the course was offered.
 The chair will consult with the instructor and the student separately or together in an attempt to reach a resolution of the matter.

-• If the matter has not been resolved to the satisfaction of the student and the instructor, either may petition the dean to convene an ad hoc grade appeal subcommittee to consist of two faculty members of the College of Arts and Sciences from outside of the instructor's department and the dean or his/her representative.
+- If the matter has not been resolved to the satisfaction of the student and the instructor, either may petition the dean to convene an ad hoc grade appeal subcommittee to consist of two faculty members of the College of Arts and Sciences from outside of the instructor's department and the dean or his/her representative.
+This subcommittee shall recommend to the dean either that the grade should stand, or that it should be changed; and shall notify both the student and the instructor of its recommendation.
+The dean shall then render a decision and notify all parties of his or her action. *

 * A written record should be kept at all stages of the appeals process.